dewinterjack/journey/toolbox/javascript/node.md

 This is the filesystem, reading scrip.txt, when the reading task has completed, the function \(callback\) is called, this is whether it was a success or not.

+If all is well, data will contain the contents of scrip.txt, however, what if there was an issue?